isham077/peekey-candles-website/README.md

 # Project Overview

-This project was developed to establish a professional online presence for a candle manufacturing business while following modern frontend deployment and DevOps practices.
+This project was developed to establish a professional online presence for a candle manufacturing business while leveraging modern frontend development, deployment, and DevOps practices.

 The website is designed to: